mattwatsoncodes/dmg-read-more-dev/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Introduces a block that allows users to search for posts by ID and insert them as links, along with a WP-CLI command to identify posts containing this block.
+Adds a block that allows users to search for posts by ID and insert them as links, plus a WP-CLI command to identify posts containing the block.

 == Description ==